Communication and Media Studies Course Offerings

 COME 383 Media Ethics

-Those who work in media face growing ethical dilemmas.
-This course will explore them and their possible solutions while providing an appreciation for the complexities of media structures and purposes.
+Those who work in media face growing ethical dilemmas and this course will explore them and their possible solutions while providing an appreciation for the complexities of media structures and purposes.
 Spring semester.

 COME 384 Communication Technology and Social Change